sahishnuk2/tp/docs/UserGuide.md

 <box type="warning">

+**Caution:**
-**Caution:** When editing tags, the existing tags of the student will be removed (i.e., adding of tags is not cumulative).
+- When editing tags, the existing tags of the student will be removed (i.e., adding of tags is not cumulative).
 You can remove all the student's tags by typing `t/` without specifying any tags after it.
+- Simultaneous editing of multiple students is only enabled for tags.
 </box>

 <br>